kukuhpro/Angel-JS/README.md

 ## Angel
-Angel is not a framework, is a Express 4 Bootstrap Starter.
+Angel is not a framework, is a ExpressJS 4  Starter Kit.

 ### Installation
 ##### 1. running npm install